BossHobby/Docs/docs/Configuring-Quicksilver.md

 Connect via usb as for flashing.
 Press the **_CONNECT_** button and select the offered port in the pop up window.
 Once connected you will be in the Profile tab.

 Occasionally on a Windows pc the serial port doesn't show up.
 If this happens firstly make sure you have power cycled the fc by replugging the usb.
-If that doesn't work then download [Zadig](https://zadig.akeo.ie/), run it and select **QUICKSILVER** from the dropdown and select **USB Serial** on the right side, wait for it to complete then replug for good measure and try the configurator again.
-[Troubleshooting Page](https://docs.bosshobby.com/Troubleshooting/)
+If that doesn't work refer to the [Troubleshooting Page](/Troubleshooting/).

 Every time you make a change on a tab remember to click **_APPLY_** before leaving the tab.
 There will always be a confirmation pop up after successfully applying changes.